-This article introduces several common scenarios of VPC-connected and Classic network-connected security groups.
+This topic details several scenarios of VPC-Connected and Classic network-connected security groups.

-For more information about how to create a security group and its rules, see create a security group and add a security group rule.
+For more information about how to create a security group and corresponding rules, see create a security group and add a security group rule.

 Scenario 1: Enable intranet communication